 Remark 1.
 Algorithm 4 satisfies our regret bound in Theorem 1.
 However, there are few low-probability failure events that can affect the working of the algorithm in all future timesteps.
 For instance, the initial classifier tree-structure may be incorrect, which happens with low probability as shown in Lemma 1.
-Moreover, at any epoch the binary search can take an incorrect decision, which can also happen with a very low-probability.
-We can generalize the discussion to a more robust algorithm that can detect such low-probability failure states and correct them online.
-Thus, we provide a more robust version of our algorithm in Appendix A. In our simulations in Section VI we use the robust version of the algorithm.
+Moreover, at any epoch the binary search can take an incorrect decision, which can also happen with a very lowprobability.
+We can generalize the discussion to a more robust Algorithm 4 Online rate allocation from channel-state and service data